Why You Never Feel Good Enough And Ways To Overcome It

 Because here is the thing: you only seek the approval of others because you don’t see yourself as good enough.
 So you want others to give you the ‘you are ok’ stamp so you can feel good about yourself.

 Here’s a question: why else would you care that the guy sitting on the side of the table thinks you are a nice person?

 Do you remember how you felt when your parents took you to the zoo?

 What happened when you saw all those exotic animals for the first time and laughed your head off about how funny they looked and acted compared to you and your friends?

-Nope!
+Never!
 Absolutely not!

 Wouldn’t it be weird if the snake tried to act like the dolphin because the dolphin was pulling a bigger crowd?